 We have been working madly on the game the last few days and it is looking really good.
 Everyone who saw our earlier versions and the one now is impressed by the progress.
 What we are doing now getting ready to send out usernames to download your beta version is fixing some glitches we knew were there.

 In a nutshell, here’s what happened.
 We had eight months to develop a prototype, test it in the schools, collect data and write up the results (because we had a federal grant).

 Some decisions we made to get our initial version working in time, knowing full well we’d have to back track later and change how we did some things.
 Now, it’s later.

 One of the technical problems is sometimes the player didn’t go back to the right spot in the game.
-Long story I will skip but that is what we have been fixing the last couple of days.
-We promised a beta version in March and if we don’t get finished by March, it won’t be more than a day or two late.
-Mostly what we have been doing is replacing the stuff that we did to get done right away with stuff that is done right.
+Long story short, that is what we have been fixing the last couple of days.
+We promised a beta version in March, and if we don’t get finished by March, it won’t be more than a day or two late.
+Mostly what we’ve been doing is replacing the stuff that we did to get done right away with stuff that is done right.

 Thanks to the Kickstarter funding, we have an intern working with us over spring break (yay, Samantha!) and a research associate in the office (yay, Marisol!) working on putting a wiki together to document everything we did.
 As promised, this will make it much easier to answer any questions anyone has about problems they might have downloading, installing or playing the game.

-We already have the next six levels planned out and the amazing Justin Flores started on the artwork, some of it featuring our own resident game tester/ artist/ UFC world champion Ronda Rousey.
+We already have the next six levels planned out and the amazing Justin Flores started on the artwork, some of it featuring our home-grown game tester, artist, and UFC world champion Ronda Rousey.

 You’ll like what you see next week and you’ll love what we’ve got for you this fall.